AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

 Extensions:

+* 2a.
+There are missing parameters or invalid syntax.

+    * 2a1.
+FoodTrails shows an error message, notifying the user about the syntax for delete.

+      Use case resumes at step 2.

-* 3a.
+* 2b.
 The given index is invalid.

-    * 3a1.
+    * 2b1.
 FoodTrail shows an error message, notifying the user about the invalid index.

       Use case resumes at step 2.

-**Use case: UC04 - Mark a restaurant as visited**
+**Use case: UC06 - Mark a restaurant as visited**

 MSS: